daniellienert/assetsource-mediawiki/Readme.md

 ## Known Issues

-See the issue list for [known issues](https://github.com/daniellienert/assetsource-mediawiki/issues) an missing features.
+See the issue list for [known issues](https://github.com/daniellienert/assetsource-mediawiki/issues) and missing features.